vsshetty90/Scientific-Calculator-JavaScript/README.md

 # Scientific-Calculator-JavaScript
-Scientific Calculator in JavaScript By Code Explained
+Scientific Calculator in JavaScript By Vinay Shetty